 Hike Sonoma Overlook Trail

-To break up your wine tasting days, try getting outdoors with a short nature hike in Sonoma Valley.
+To break up your time in wine tasting rooms, try getting outdoors with a short nature hike in Sonoma Valley.
 The Sonoma Overlook Trail is an easy and pleasant 3-mile hike that offers great views of the valley at the end.

 The trailhead is just a few blocks north of Sonoma plaza, making it an easy stop during your two to three days in Sonoma and Napa.